Actor Portrayal

 Before taking WINREVAIR and during treatment, tell your healthcare provider:

-• About all of your medical conditions and all of the medicines you take, including prescriptions, over-the-counter medicines, vitamins, and herbal supplements.
+• About all of your medical conditions and all of the medicines you take, including prescriptions and over-the-counter medicines, vitamins, or herbal supplements.

 • If you are pregnant, planning to get pregnant, become pregnant, or think you may be pregnant.
 If you are able to get pregnant, your healthcare provider should do a pregnancy test before you start taking WINREVAIR.

-• If you are breastfeeding or plan to breastfeed.
+• If you are breastfeeding or planning to breastfeed.

 If you are able to get pregnant, you should use effective birth control during treatment with WINREVAIR and for at least 4 months after your final dose.
 WINREVAIR may harm your unborn baby.
 Do not breastfeed during treatment and for 4 months after your final dose.